operator-framework/operator-registry/README.md

 This project provides the following binaries:

  * `opm`, which generates and updates registry databases as well as the index images that encapsulate them.
- * `initializer`, which takes as an input a directory of operator manifests and outputs a sqlite database containing the same data for querying.
+ * `initializer`, which takes as an input a directory of operator manifests and outputs a sqlite database containing the same data for querying
+   * Deprecated - use `opm registry|index add` instead
  * `registry-server`, which takes a sqlite database loaded with manifests, and exposes a gRPC interface to it.
+   * Deprecated - use `opm registry serve` instead
  * `configmap-server`, which takes a kubeconfig and a configmap reference, and parses the configmap into the sqlite database before exposing it via the same interface as `registry-server`.

 And libraries: